microsoft/checkedc-llvm-test-suite/README.md

 - original: this contains all the tests, including application tests.

 This master branch should be used for modifying benchmarks.
-This branch can be diffed agaisnt the baseline branch to see benchmarks that have changed.
+This branch can be diffed against the baseline branch to see the changes in benchmarks.
 The original branch can be used to test that the Checked C implementation has not broken existing tests.